hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 ```
 ![fig05](./sim-fig05.png)

-The results can be transformed into `DataFrame` object for further modifications and saving.
+The results can be transformed into a `DataFrame` object for further analysis and saving.

 ```julia
 # for all observables